 Why The Phrase “Certified Sustainable Palm Oil” Needs a Serious Makeover

-Okay, so there seems to be some confusion out there about what “certified sustainable palm-oil” actually means and we’re here to set the record straight.
+Okay, so there seems to be some confusion out there about what “certified sustainable palm oil” actually means and we’re here to set the record straight.

-You see, the CSPO (or Certified Sustainable Palm-Oil) umbrella is too big.
+You see, the CSPO (or Certified Sustainable Palm Oil) umbrella is too big.
 I said it.
 Come at me.
 It’s just too big and for lack of a better analogy, it is keeping businesses and egregious environmental practices completely dry, while leaving endangered animals and fragile ecosystems out in the rain.
-The phrase is imperfect and showing its weakness at the customer-level.
+The phrase is imperfect and showing its weakness at the customer level.
 Semantics are important when they affect consumership, which in turn drives demand, and eventually endangers wildlife via ingredient sourcing.

 So, let’s talk facts.
-Certified sustainable palm-oil means one of four things, as defined by the RSPO:
+Certified sustainable palm oil means one of four things, as defined by the RSPO:

 My main issue with CSPO — other than how long companies tend to sit at the last two rungs of the above system — is that the term can be twisted very easily.
-Businesses use it freely and flippantly to prove to customers that they are environmentally friendly.
-After hundreds of e-mails about this very subject, I can confirm that this has been offered to me many times, with no explanation, as an answer to my questions about environmental impact.
-On the other hand, I've also encountered many consumers who say something along the lines of “but that company uses sustainable palm-oil.”
-To which, I have to respond, That company actually uses nothing but conflict palm-oil.
-The “sustainable" part of the title they're using denotes the purchase of GreenPalm certificates, which funds sustainable practices.
+Businesses use it freely and flippantly to prove to customers that they are environmentally-friendly.
+After hundreds of emails about this very subject, I can confirm that this has been offered to me many times, with no explanation, as an answer to my questions about environmental impact.
+On the other hand, I've also encountered many consumers who say something along the lines of “but that company uses sustainable palm oil.”
+To which, I have to respond: That company actually uses nothing but conflict palm oil.
+The “sustainable'‘ part of the title they're using denotes the purchase of GreenPalm certificates, which funds sustainable practices.

-A typical scenario: I ask a company about their impact and whether or not their palm-oil is sustainable.
+A typical scenario: I ask a company about their impact and whether or not their palm oil is sustainable.
 They tell me they use CSPO, as certified by the RSPO.
-I ask if they mean Identity Preserved or Segregated, they say that they actually mean Mass Balance and GreenPalm certificates, to cover palm-oil derivative usages in the tens of thousands.
+I ask if they mean Identity Preserved or Segregated, they say that they actually mean Mass Balance and GreenPalm certificates, to cover palm oil derivative usages in the tens of thousands.
 In tonnes.

 So, please, let's retire the phrase CSPO once and for all.
-Or at least, narrow the practices that can fall under the 'CSPO umbrella'.
-When you write your next e-mail asking about the sustainability of someone's palm-oil, show your knowledge and use terms like 'segregated' and 'identity preserved.'
-Ask if they can trace the source of their palm-oil from the mill to the refinery to you.
+Or at least, narrow the practices that can fall under the CSPO umbrella.
+When you write your next email asking about the sustainability of someone's palm oil, show your knowledge and use terms like 'segregated' and 'identity preserved.'
+Ask if they can trace the source of their palm oil from plantation to refinery to you.
 Be inquisitive.

-Otherwise, grab a raincoat and try not to complain about your feet being wet ▲
+Otherwise, grab a raincoat and try not to complain about your feet being wet.